 Reading is central to the curriculum and so we would expect that every child will be developing their reading in most lessons.

 We expect reading to be part of the homework for every year group and for reading records to be completed by parents and guardians so that progress can be monitored and there is a home-school link.
-Challenging, aspirational texts are read in class in our ‘Active Reading’ sessions.
-This half hour lesson involves all children having a copy of the class book and listening to each other read while the teacher uses the opportunity to develop comprehension skills through questioning about the text.
-Children are also given the chance to read their scheme reading books in class- which they do independently or with a teacher or teaching assistant.
+Challenging, aspirational texts are read in class in our daily Talk for Reading sessions.
+This half hour lesson involves the children having their own copy of the text, extract or book being studied.
+Through this, a range of reading strategies and techniques are developed, including reading aloud, speed reading for fluency and listening, whilst at the same time the teacher uses the opportunity to develop comprehension skills through thorough questioning about the text.
+Children are also given the chance to read their scheme reading books in class, which they do independently or with a teacher or teaching assistant.

 By the end of Key Stage 2 we would expect children to be confident and competent readers who can read a wide range of texts and understand their ideas, themes, events and characters.
 They will have good decoding and comprehension skills and be able to justify their reading preferences.